kdraba/polymer-introduction/README.md

 ## Current Step

+### Adding new comments - second approach

+We know that our binding is working somehow, because we would not see our inital commits if this were not the case.
+Initially we did assign the complete list, so lets try that approach for adding a new comment to our list.
+A new assignment as in [app/scripts/app.js](./app/scripts/app.js) should do the trick.

+Take a look at our [app](http://localhost:5000/) - it is working.
+But lets reconsider.
+What about large lists?
+Do we really want to create a new copy of the list for a simple change?
+What about rendering - does the browser have to rerender all the elements in the list simply because of on new added comment?

+Of course not, i would not ask otherwise - so have a look at the next commit where we are doing things in the Polymer way.

+## Previous Steps

 ### Adding new comments - a first approach

 In order to add comments we need to extend our ui.
 We will extend it with a simple input field to insert a new comment and a simple _send_ button to add the comment to our list.
 Of course, we are using web components for both the input field and the button.